Skip to content

 Find life insurance you can trust

-Historic mis-selling scandals have caused a lack of confidence among some consumers.
-But the rules have tightened significantly, and the vast majority of insurers and their policies are legitimate.
+Historic mis-selling scandals have given rise to lack of confidence among some consumers.
+But the rules have been tightened significantly, and the vast majority of insurers and their policies are legitimate.